TheOdinProject/curriculum/javascript/js-rails/rails_backend.md

 #### With Ruby on Rails

-* Refresher -- how do you set up a basic Rails app?
+* Refresher: <a class="knowledge-check-link" href="https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/your-first-rails-application-ruby-on-rails#your-first-rails-app" target="_blank"> How do you set up a basic Rails app? </a>
-* Refresher -- how do you load custom Javascript in a given Rails view page?
+* Refresher: <a class="knowledge-check-link" href="https://railsapps.github.io/rails-javascript-include-external.html#locations" target="_blank"> How do you load custom Javascript in a given Rails view page? </a>
-* How does "unobtrusive Javascript" work?
+* <a class="knowledge-check-link" href="https://edgeguides.rubyonrails.org/working_with_javascript_in_rails.html#unobtrusive-javascript" target="_blank">How does "unobtrusive Javascript" work?</a>
-* How can you pass data from your Rails app to your Javascript?
+* <a class="knowledge-check-link" href="https://railsapps.github.io/rails-javascript-include-external.html#parameters" target="_blank">How can you pass data from your Rails app to your Javascript?</a>
-* Why would you want to use AJAX to load large batches of data?
+* <a class="knowledge-check-link" href="https://edgeguides.rubyonrails.org/working_with_javascript_in_rails.html#an-introduction-to-ajax" target="_blank">Why would you want to use AJAX to load large batches of data?</a>

 #### With Firebase